 There are a few advantages to eating at a big round table.
 No one in your group will complain about their seat, for example, and it also makes it easier to share things.
-Plus, you can pretend that you can pretend that you’re part of a secret society, and anyone who’s afraid of corners will be just fine.
+Plus, you can pretend that you’re part of a secret society, and anyone who’s afraid of corners will be just fine.
 That (plus the fact that people kept asking us for places with big round tables) is why we made this guide.
 You’ll find all sorts of good options below.

 Ilili is an upscale Lebanese restaurant in Flatiron, and the main dining area is just one long room filled with a bunch of round tables.
-With its high ceilings and fancy wood-paneled walls, it looks sort of like a place where Bruce Wayne would eat whilst trying to keep his cover, and it’s a great spot for a business meeting or a meal with some people who generally only eats in Midtown.
+With its high ceilings and fancy wood-paneled walls, it looks sort of like a place where Bruce Wayne would eat while trying to keep his cover, and it’s a great spot for a business meeting or a meal with some people who generally only eat in Midtown.

 If you have something big to celebrate with a group, and you’d rather do so at a table where everyone can sit in a circle and make really intense eye contact, get a reservation at Gramercy Tavern.
 You can either do the prix fixe or a tasting menu, and you can hang out at a round table in the middle of the room while you eat some top-notch pasta or some steak tartare and duck confit.

-Wu’s Wonton King is filled with big round tables, and the larger ones can fit around 12 people.
-They also have lazy susans that are several feet in diameter.
-You can eat a whole suckling pig (if you order in advance).
-You can also see if they have any peking duck available or just get the crispy garlic chicken along with a small vat of wonton soup.
+This Chinese spot a few doors down from 169 Bar on the LES is filled with big round tables, and the larger ones can fit around 12 people.
+They also have lazy susans several feet in diameter.
+You can eat a whole suckling pig here (if you order it in advance), and you can also see if they have any Peking duck available - or just get the crispy garlic chicken along with a small vat of wonton soup.
 Whatever you do, take advantage of the fact that this place is BYOB.

 Minetta Tavern is a classic NYC spot, and it’s the sort of place where you can eat some steak in a dark room and pretend that you’ve just written a bestseller in the year 1950.
 The walls are covered in old photos, the lights stay dim, and the dining room is lined with red leather banquettes.
 They also serve one of the best burgers in the city, and while most of the tables are the type with four corners, there are a few circular ones thrown in for good measure.
 Try requesting one when you make your reservation.